The world of hip-hop has long been dominated by male voices, but over the years, powerful and talented women have made their mark in the genre.

 Hill’s influence extends far beyond just music; she has been an advocate for social justice issues and often incorporates them into her lyrics.

 Her impact on both hip-hop and society as a whole continues to be felt today through new generations of fans discovering her timeless music.

 Some of the most prominent female rappers in the industry today are:

-Minaj has been praised for her unique style and ability to blend different genres seamlessly in her music.
+Minaj has been praised for her unique style and ability to blend different genres seamlessly into her music.
 Her tracks often feature elements of pop, hip-hop, dancehall, and R&B.

 In addition to her music career, she has also ventured into acting with roles in films like “Barbershop: The Next Cut” and animated movies such as “The Angry Birds Movie 2”.

 With over 100 million records sold worldwide, Nicki Minaj is a true icon in the music industry who has made a significant impact with her sound and style.